Last updated 6 December 2023

 “Very little research exists regarding the safety of using e-cigarettes (vaping) during pregnancy, however evidence from adult smokers in general suggests that they are likely to be significantly less harmful to a pregnant woman and her baby than continuing to smoke.”

 The UK Royal College of Midwives 2019 Position Statement on quitting in pregnancy states:

 “E-cigarettes contain some toxins, but at far lower levels than found in tobacco smoke.
 If a pregnant woman who has been smoking chooses to use an e-cigarette (vaping) and it helps her to quit smoking and stay smokefree, she should be supported to do so.”

 The UK National Centre for Smoking Cessation and Training says, “if a person who is pregnant chooses to use a vape, and if that helps them to quit smoking and stay smokefree, they should be supported to do so.”

 1. Use of electronic cigarettes before, during and after pregnancy.
 A guide for maternity and other healthcare professionals.
 Smoking in Pregnancy Challenge Group 2020

 2. Position Statement.
 Support to Quit Smoking in Pregnancy.
 The Royal College of Midwives.
 2019

-Almost all vapers are already dependent on nicotine from past smoking but have transferred their nicotine dependence to a much safer product.
+Almost all former smokers who vape were already dependent on nicotine from past smoking but have transferred their nicotine dependence to a much safer product.

 Nicotine dependence from vaping is rare in young people who have never previously smoked.
 In the US, less than 4% of young never-smokers who vaped reported symptoms of addiction to vaping.